 South Orange, NJ 07079

-- Does WSOU accept demos via mp3 files or links to MySpace?
+Does WSOU accept demos via mp3 files or links?

-No. We’ve had too many problems with bad and infected files to mess with opening up attachments of any kind.
-As for links, we are flooded with e-mails everyday and often do not have time to follow every link sent to our music staff.
+No. We’ve had too many problems with bad and infected files to risk opening up attachments of any kind.
+As for links, we are flooded with e-mails every day and often do not have time to follow every link sent to our music staff.
 If you want your music to be heard, it is best to send a CD.

 Please remember to send a press kit or “one sheet”, as well as your contact information and what genre you consider the band to be.
 If you have a lyrics sheet, you should send that as well.